 Pursuant to 45 CFR §98.21(a), states must ensure that children are authorized to receive 12 months of child care.
 Texas Workforce Commission refers to this as the 12-Month Authorization Period.

 The Eligibility Period begins on the date that the parent is notified of the determination of eligibility.
 The Eligibility Period may be longer than the 12-Month Authorization Period, as children may begin receiving care after the date that they are notified of the determination of eligibility.

+Additionally, DFPS uses Child Care & Development Fund (CCDF) dollars for some DFPS–authorized CCS cases.
+All care that is funded with CCDF is subject to the minimum 12-month eligibility requirement.
+However, children who are terminated from DFPS–authorized care prior to 12 months are still eligible for Former DFPS funding if their DFPS care was funded with CCDF.

 PROCEDURES: